 BOB MARLEY’S – Natty dread vegetable patties.
 Ital eats stuffed peppers.
 Stir it up fondue.
 Jammin’ chips.

-MARGARITAVILLE – Volcano nachos.
+MARGARITAVILLE – Onion rings.
 Can substitute a Boca burger for any burger choice on the menu.

-NASCAR SPORTS GRILLE – Can substitute a veggie burger patty for any specialty burger on the menu.
+NBC SPORTS GRILL & BREW – Can substitute a veggie burger patty for any specialty burger on the menu.
+Grilled vegetable pasta.

 Vegetarian options at Islands of Adventure